She awoke in a dark, dripping forest, on the side of a road, with droplets from the leafy canopy above pelting her flesh.

 Then her question clawed into his awareness.

 “You don’t know?”
-He blinked away the rain from where it dripped off his lashes, her words striking him so hard that he reeled, dizzy.
+He blinked away the rain where it dripped off his lashes, her words striking him so hard that he reeled, dizzy.

 She looked away, biting her quivering lip and denying him her yet lovely eyes.
-“Do you know me?”
+“Do you know me?” she asked.

 They left me with only one eye.